tomstamour/RoboCTAB/README.md

 # RoboCTAB
-This script automates an OT2 Opentrons robot to extract DNA from samples using the CTAB extraction method as described by Doyle and Doyle, 1987.
+This script automates an Opentrons robot to extract DNA from samples using the CTAB extraction method (D. & D., 1987).

+Doyle, J. J., and J. L. Doyle.
+(1987).
+A rapid DNA isolation procedure for small quantities of fresh leaf tissue.
+Phytochemical Bulletin 19: 11–15